-Would you emphasize a chameleonic ability to tackle every style regardless of the degree of difficulty entailed?
+Would you emphasize a chameleonic ability to tackle every style regardless of the degree of difficulty?
 Would you harp on the possession a universal tone capable of removing all doubt about who’s responsible for the sounds coming out of your speakers?
-Or, would you be willing to forgive a few technical gaffes here and there in favor of someone that more than made up for them with an unrivaled passion and onstage panache?
+Or, would you be willing to forgive a few technical gaffes here and there in favor of someone that more than made up for them with unrivaled passion and panache?

-While each of those is important, they serve as tiny pieces to a much larger puzzle.
+While each of them are important, they all serve as tiny pieces to a much larger puzzle.

 Any guitarist worth their salt would agree, because mastering the instrument should be a lifelong commitment requiring the pupil to withstand whatever obstacles come their way.
 The process is never-ending and the player must never succumb to the inevitable frustration that comes with trying to make an age-old medium sound new again.

 Take Adrian Belew, for instance, the ex-King Crimson guitarist and eternal six-string innovator for whom complacency is not an option.
-As proud as he is of the statements he and Crimson made from 1981-2009, he continues to tirelessly plug away in pursuit of the next great project.
+As proud as he is of the statements he and Crimson made from 1981-2009, he continues to plug away in pursuit of his next great project.

 He told me all about those projects and more during our 20-minute conversation to promote his upcoming “Adrian Belew Power Trio” performance at Buffalo’s Tralf Music Hall on Oct.
 30.